ArcBlock/forge-dapp-starters/packages/forge-currency-starter/blocklet.md

 ## Use cases?

-`forge-react-starter` can be start point for any forge powered dapp, you can built many blockchain powered apps, such as:
+`forge-currency-starter` can be start point for any forge powered dapp, you can built many blockchain powered apps, such as:

 - Online store that sells digital assets and accept ABT as payments
 - Online community application that authentication users through ABT Wallet
 - Admin console for internal use that are protected by ABT Wallet
+- Atomic Swap between two forge chains

 ## Requirements?